 I was “living the dream”.
-I had a family, a house in a “prestigious” suburb, an expensive car, a career, a secure 9-5 job.
+I had a young family, a house in a “good” suburb, an expensive car, a career, a secure 9-5 job.
 I had everything that I thought I’d ever wanted.
 But I was MISERABLE.

 There was nothing particularly wrong with my life.
 My job was boring but it wasn’t awful.
 I just couldn’t shake this overwhelming feeling that surely there had to be more to life than repeating that same unfulfilling week over and over again for 40+ years.
 My workmates were just as unhappy as I was.
 The older ones absolutely hated their jobs, and I was following the exact same path that they had.
 I felt like I was seeing my future and that made me really sad.

 The turning point came when I was 24 years old.
 It was the week before I was supposed to start a 5 year accounting degree.
 I really wasn’t that interested in accounting, but completing the course meant that I’d be paid twice as much for the job that I was already doing, and I’d have regular paid time off work to study and do assignments.
 And, most importantly, everyone in my life thought it was a great idea.
 Back then, I used to do what other people thought I should do because I didn’t trust my own judgement.